christianalfoni/react-states/README.md

 };
 ```

-Now the application can dispatch as many `SIGN_IN` as it wants, the reducer will only handle one at a time.
+Now the application can dispatch as many `SIGN_IN` as it wants, the reducer will only handle a single one whenever the current state is `UNAUTHENTICATED`.Of course we still disable the button, but this is a property of the UI, it is not part of our application logic.

 ### Initial data